How to Brand Your Instagram

 31 Day’s of Intentional Insta-Business Action to Build Our Brands on Instagram

 For the next 30 days, I challenge you to post to Instagram, sharing relevant, interesting, and artistic behind the scenes images that don’t only include food and babies.
 Think outside the box with me as we tackle our Instagram feeds this month with inspiring and creative business-focused daily photo challenges.

-- STEP 1: Download the Insta-Brand Challenge Photo Checklist HERE!
+- STEP 1: Download the Brand Your Instagram Challenge Photo Checklist HERE!

-- STEP 2: Head over to Instagram and follow me @whiskeyandred to see our daily shares for each post.
+- STEP 2: Head over to Instagram and follow me @whiskeyandred.

-- STEP 3: Be sure to include the group hashtag: #InstaBrandChallenge so that way we can all follow along and see the insta-behind the scenes look at your brand.
+- STEP 3: Be sure to include the group hashtag: #InstaBrandChallenge so that way we can all follow along and support each other as we work to brand our Instagram.

 The Daily Shot: